 The DG Holyhead Deep Project will be the first full-scale deployment of Minesto’s tidal energy concept, Deep Green, which uses underwater ‘kites’ to generate electricity.
 Deep Green’s ability to operate in deep water sites and low velocity currents will open up new areas to tidal energy projects and it is expected to provide significant advantages over fixed turbine technologies in terms of efficiency and operational costs.
 The Project will pave the way for the first full-scale commercial deployment, representing an important step towards Wales fulfilling its potential to become a world leader in marine renewable energy.

 This Environmental Statement is the result of nearly two years’ multi-disciplinary environmental research and stakeholder consultation.
-We are highly aware of the special character of the marine environment in North Wales and the responsibility we have to preserve it.
-We hope that this is clearly demonstrated through the approach with which we have carried out the research, consultation and project design that contributed to the environmental impact assessment.
+They are highly aware of the special character of the marine environment in North Wales and the responsibility they have to preserve it.
+They hope that this is clearly demonstrated through the approach with which they have carried out the research, consultation and project design that contributed to the environmental impact assessment.

-It is our intention to be transparent and communicative in all of our work, and we are committed to maintaining effective dialogue with all interested parties.
-Thus far, we have consulted with a wide range of stakeholder groups and organisations and have incorporated their concerns and observations when making project decisions.
-In our view, consultation is an ongoing process which we will continue after the submission of the application throughout the duration of the Project, should we obtain consent.
+Their intention is to be transparent and communicative in all of their work, and are committed to maintaining effective dialogue with all interested parties.
+Thus far, they have consulted with a wide range of stakeholder groups and organisations and have incorporated their concerns and observations when making project decisions.
+In their view, consultation is an ongoing process which they will continue after the submission of the application throughout the duration of the Project, should they obtain consent.

 Delivering this Project so it does not affect the integrity of the environment, fully complies with all environmental obligations, and capitalises on the opportunity to confer economic benefits to the region is a fundamental priority to Minesto.
-We hope that on consideration of this document, you will agree that we have a sound understanding of what is required to achieve these goals, and look forward to continuing our dialogue with all interested parties.
+Minesto hopes that on consideration of this document, you will agree that they have a sound understanding of what is required to achieve these goals, and look forward to continuing our dialogue with all interested parties.